shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The cool breeze blew over his wound, making him cringe in pain.
 His ears flitted about, and his tail flapped.

 “Deer!”
 A familiar voice came from afar.
 Footsteps approached.
 The warmth of an old friend.
 “Don’t worry, I got you.”
 The warm hug of a morning sun pulsated onto Astalir’s belly.
-His wound seeled up properly, and his organs stopped hurting.
+His wound sealed up properly, and his organs stopped hurting.

 Astalir opened his eyes.
 It was someone he recognized!
 “Jodi!”
-Astalir lept onto his feet and licked him with his long deer tongue.
+Astalir leapt onto his feet and licked him with his long deer tongue.
 His tail wagged back and forth.

 “Astalir!”
 Jodi exclaimed.
 “I’m so glad you’re alright!”
 He hugged him around the neck.
 “What happened?”